 Force Push Option

-By default, dotCMS automatically remembers when Content was last pushed to each Environment (based on the Content modification date), and only actually pushes the content to an Environment if the Content has changed since the last Push.
+By default, dotCMS automatically remembers when Content was last pushed to each Environment (based on the Content modification date), and only actually pushes the content to an Environment if the Content has changed since the last Push to that Environment.
 This prevents redundant Content pushes and allows you to push content without worrying about causing unnecessary network traffic, even if you don't know whether the content has actually changed.

-The Force Push option disregards the modification date, pushing the Content regardless of whether or not it has changed since the last Push.
+The Force Push option disregards the modification date, pushing the Content (and all it's dependencies) regardless of whether or not any of it has changed since the last Push.

 - This option can be useful to ensure that all documents are synchronized between two servers.